TanishKhadse/CNN-gene-predictions/README.md

 ### Predicting Gene Mutations Using Convolutional Neural Networks for Neurodegenerative Diseases

-Tech stack: Python, Tensorflow, Scikit-learn, React, Bootstrap, C++
+Python, Tensorflow, Scikit-learn, React, Bootstrap, C++

 ### Setup
 Set up ```.env``` file in the root directory with the following contents: